This is the social equivalent to Zeerust.

 - In Omnivore, most of the melodrama pivots on Aquilon being torn between her feelings for Cal and Veg, her colleagues on a far-future space mission.
 It seems strange to modern readers that she's too afraid of looking like a slut to become sexually involved with either man.
 Maybe that's how scifi readers felt about things in 1968, but now it just seems like prudish Wangst.

 - The fourth book of The Helmsman Saga has Wilf Brim amazed at a woman from another culture having a completely shaved pubic area, something he states he never encountered earlier.
 When the book was written in 1991, that might have been unusual.
 When it was rewritten 20 years later... well, the scene was cut down considerably.

-- An early (1930's) science fiction short story portrayed all doctors aboard spaceships as black because "for reasons not understood, no Negro had ever suffered space sickness."
-Although this portrayal is Fair for Its Day in that a black person in a position of authority in a white-dominated society was remarkable in itself, it does make the reader wonder why aren't spaceship crews entirely black, if that's the case?
+- Men, Martians and Machines.
+According to Sarge all doctors aboard spaceships are black because "for reasons not understood, no Negro had ever suffered space sickness."
+Although this portrayal is Fair for Its Day in that a black person in a position of authority in a white-dominated society was remarkable in itself, it does make the reader wonder: why aren't spaceship crews entirely black, if that's the case?

 Helen: What happens to babies?

 Doctor: Evaporated or condensed canned milk... while it lasts.
 After that, it's mother's milk.